TACC-Cloud/agave-docs/docs/agave/introduction/introduction.rst

 Introduction
 ============

-The Tapis (Agave) Platform is an open source, science-as-a-service API platform for powering your digital lab.
-Tapis (Agave) allows you to bring together your public, private, and shared high performance computing (HPC), high throughput computing (HTC), Cloud, and Big Data resources under a single, web-friendly REST API.
+The Tapis Platform is an open source, science-as-a-service API platform for powering your digital lab.
+Tapis allows you to bring together your public, private, and shared high performance computing (HPC), high throughput computing (HTC), Cloud, and Big Data resources under a single, web-friendly REST API.